3 vintage recipes side dishes

 • Dash of pepper

-4. Add salt and a dash of pepper.
+4. Season with salt and a dash of pepper.

 Elevate your next potluck gathering with a touch of nostalgia by presenting a vibrant array of fresh vegetables in a classic vintage Tupperware container.